Wolves Aren’t Good Pets

 We made the trip to the animal shelter and saw the most beautiful dog.
 He was well behaved and he was the only dog who didn’t bark like crazy.
 My daughter fell in love with him instantly.
 I told her we would go home and think about this over night and then come back.
 There was much to consider adopting this dog.
 He was big, had lots of hair (which meant there would be lots of shedding), and would need extra walks and exercise.
 Not too mention all the food he would eat.

 The next day we go back to the shelter and we take him out for a walk.
 Yes, I fell in love with him, too!
 OK, this is our dog, he will be a part of our family.
 We adopt him, micro chip him, get his shots, buy the toys, the leash, the food, and crate.
 My daughter named him Mordecai, Mordy for short.

 Mordy was the perfect dog!
-He was so well behaved, not one accident in the house, walked nicely with us on the leash, he was affectionate, followed us around the house, and he NEVER barked.
+He was so well behaved, not one accident in the house, he walked nicely with us on the leash, he was affectionate, he followed us around the house, and he NEVER barked.
 Because I am a single mom, Mordy also brought with him a sense of security; after all, who would break into a house with a dog this big?!

 Everyone commented on how beautiful he was.
 He walked so proud.
 He held his head high.

 But no matter where we went, people would ask me the same question.
 Comments about his beauty were followed by, “Is he a wolf?”